virtustilus/health-diary/README.md

     docker exec -it health-diary_php_1 sh -l

+Note that on WINDOWS in GitBash command line, you will need to prefix this command with winpty, like:

+     winpty docker exec -it health-diary_nodejs_1 sh -l

 If you changed some setting in docker-compose settings, use command `docker-compose up --build` to recreate containers with changes.

 To open symfony backend, try to open, for example, [http://localhost/admin/](http://localhost/admin/)